Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Manhattan in the Snow | ©John Gillespie

-Not to mention the star event of the month, in the city that never sleeps you can experience a Valentine's Day movie.
-Here's a list of activities not to be missed during the month of February.
+But, without a doubt, the star event of this month in the city that never sleeps is that you can experience a Valentine's Day movie.
+Here's a list of activities you can't miss during the month of February.

 1. Enjoy the Chinese New Year Parade in Chinatown